Kashishjan/CatchUp-Video_Call_App_Engage21/README.md

 # Live Demo
 The working demo of CathUp can be tried at https://fathomless-wave-21178.herokuapp.com/
-Share the room link with other participants for them to join.
+After Login, share the room link with other participants for them to join.

 # Instructions After Cloning the Respository
 To run the app on local after clone the repository, follow these steps: